apache/spark/PULL_REQUEST_WORKFLOW.rst

    `cancel-workflow-run <https://github.com/potiuk/cancel-workflow-runs/>`_ action we are using.
 In version 4.1 it got a new feature of cancelling all duplicates even if there is a long queue of builds.

-2) Heavily decreasing strain on the Github Actions jobs by introducing selective checks - mechanism to control which parts of the tests are run during the tests.
+2) Heavily decreasing strain on the GitHub Actions jobs by introducing selective checks - mechanism to control which parts of the tests are run during the tests.
 This is implemented by the ``scripts/ci/selective_ci_checks.sh`` script in our repository.
 This script analyses which part of the code has changed and based on that it sets the right outputs that control which tests are executed in